Will a CD ladder really earn you money?

-CD laddering is a smart move for savers but might seem like something from your grandparents' day.
-And despite the Federal Reserve's quarter-point uptick of the federal funds rate, low CD rates over the past few years have left investors seeking other, more liquid savings accounts.
+CD laddering may seem like a financial move from a bygone era, but it can still be a smart move for savers.
+And despite the Federal Reserve's quarter-point uptick of the federal funds rate last December, low CD rates over the past several years have left investors seeking other, more liquid savings accounts.

 Laddering can still help savers